 Microsoft Windows contains a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code.
 Updates are available.

-Microsoft Windows contains a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code.
+Microsoft Windows 2000 SP4 and prior, XP SP3 and prior and Windows Server 2003 SP2 and prior contain a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code.

-This vulnerability is due to insecure library loading by the Windows Media Encoder component.
-An unauthenticated, remote attacker could exploit this vulnerability by convincing a user to view a malicious document.
-If successful, the attacker could execute arbitrary code with the privileges of the user.
+This vulnerability is due to insufficient validation of parameters within QuickTime content by the DirectShow component.
+An unauthenticated, remote attacker could exploit this vulnerability by convincing a user to visit a malicious website.
+A successful exploit could allow the attacker to execute arbitrary code with the privileges of the user.

-Microsoft confirmed this vulnerability in a security bulletin and released software updates.
+Microsoft has confirmed this vulnerability in a security bulletin and released updated software.

 Windows XP SP3 and prior